 On private property with landowner permission, wild hogs may be hunted year-round with no bag limits, size limits or license required.
 They also may be trapped but cannot be transported alive without a Feral Swine Dealer Permit from the Florida Department of Agriculture and Consumer Services by calling 850-410-0900.
 Wild hogs can only be taken on WMAs during specified seasons, where bag and size limits may apply.
 For more information on hunting wild hogs on WMAs, consult the specific WMA brochure for the area you want to hunt.

 Shooting hours for resident game birds, crows and game mammals

 One-half hour before sunrise to one-half hour after sunset except when hunting turkeys during spring turkey season.
-Shooting hours during spring turkey season are one-half hour before sunrise to sunset and on WMAs, shooting hours are one-half hour before sunrise to 1 p.m.
+Shooting hours during spring turkey season are one-half hour before sunrise to sunset.

 One-half hour before sunrise to sunset, except during first phase of dove season in which shooting hours for doves are noon to sunset.
-For migratory game bird hunting regulations obtain the following brochures at your county tax collectors’ office or at MyFWC.com/Hunting: 2014–2015 Migratory Bird Regulations for Dove, Snipe, Woodcock, Rail, Moorhen, Crow and Early Waterfowl Seasons (available in mid-September) and 2014–2015 Migratory Game Bird Regulations for Waterfowl and Coot Seasons (available in mid-October).
+For migratory game bird hunting regulations obtain the following brochures at MyFWC.com/Hunting: 2015-2016 Migratory Bird Regulations for Dove, Snipe, Woodcock, Rail, Moorhen, Crow and Early Waterfowl Seasons (available in mid-September) and 2015-2016 Migratory Game Bird Regulations for Waterfowl and Coot Seasons (available by mid-October).

 Hunter orange requirement